Survey Metadata

 Quantities Analysed:

-SO 4, Cl, F, Total N, Br by ion chromatography; As, Sb by hydride-generation AAS; 20 elements by a combination of ICP-ES and ICP-MS.
+SO4, Cl, F, Total N, Br by ion chromatography; As, Sb by hydride-generation AAS; 20 elements by a combination of ICP-ES and ICP-MS.

 Geochem Maps Available: